Msninmx/quartz/content/notes/double-integration.md

 $$

 #### Polar Coordinates
-When evaluating a double integral, the limits of the integral can be functions, which in turn, means they can be functions using [[polar-coordinates|polar coordinates]].
+When evaluating a double integral, the limits of the integral can be functions, which in turn, means they can be functions using [[notes/polar-coordinates|polar coordinates]].

 #### Limits
 Double integrals can also have limits, where each individual integration has it's own specific limits.
 If some of our limits are functions, they on the inside of the double integral.